LiteLDev/LegacyScriptEngine/docs/apis/EventAPI/PlayerEvents.md

     The player that attacked an entity.
   - entity : `Entity`
     The entity that is being attacked.
-  - damage : `float`
-    The damage dealt by this attack.

 - Intercept events: function returns `false`